ADDITIONAL GRADUATE ADMISSIONS RESOURCES

 For information on all of Kent State’s degrees and majors, go online to www.kent.edu/gps

-The unique features of Northeast Ohio (industrial cities, suburbs, rural landscapes, park lands, and critically important hydrological concerns) serve as the educational platform for academic inquiry and research, while also providing students with comprehensive experiences, knowledge of design, ethical standards, and the technical skills necessary for professional licensure.
+The unique features of Northeast Ohio (industrial cities, suburbs, rural landscapes, parklands, and hydrological concerns) serve as the educational platform for academic inquiry and research, while also providing students with comprehensive experiences, knowledge of ethical design practices, and the technical skills necessary for professional licensure.

 The Master of Landscape Architecture I (MLA I) is for students possessing undergraduate degrees in non-design fields to offer a first-professional degree that leads towards professional landscape architecture licensure and practice.
 The curriculum provides the foundational disciplinary knowledge and requisite intellectual base for adapting to the design challenges facing landscape architecture today.

 The MLA I degree focuses on designing sustainable landscapes from the regional to site scale concentrating on ecologic, economic, global and social issues.
 The unique features of Northeast Ohio serve as the educational platform for academic inquiry and research, while also providing students with comprehensive experiences, knowledge of design, ethical standards, and the technical skills necessary for professional licensure.
 Students have an opportunity to pursue an independent capstone or advanced studios in their final year.

 This 72 credit hours program requires that every student take 60 credit hours of foundational courses in:

 The MLA II is a post-professional program that allows students to develop new knowledge through research and design, and to provide professionals with the opportunity for specialization in an area of their choosing.
 The MLA II does not carry accreditation.
 The plan of study is developed through the guidance of the Landscape Architecture Program Director.

 Students in the Master of Landscape Architecture II program must earn at least a total of 60 credit hours.